complexjs/complex-engine/README.md

 A Component have to extend the `cx.Component` class
 <pre>
 var ScriptComponent = cx.Component.extend({
-	tag:'cx.scriptcomponent', // defines a unique name to access this component later
+	tag:'cx.ScriptComponent', // defines a unique name to access this component later

     //properties
 	script : null,